pbrady32/bigquery_storage_multiprocessing/README.md

 ## For future reference - OpenSSL error

 Also tried this on Ubuntu 20.04 LTS.
 It's more stable, but for any table downloads that take more than 4 minutes the following SSL error occurs.
-Also, segfaults still appear...though less frequently than in Ubuntu 16.04
+Also, segfaults still appear...though far more sporadically than in Ubuntu 16.04

 ```
 >E1120 20:37:00.681342250    1725 ssl_transport_security.cc:507] Corruption detected.